Assistance with Costs

 If you wish to apply for transport for an existing year group under the above policy please either download and complete the PDF application on the previous page or complete the electronic version and email back to us using the link in the attached form.
 (Low Income Families Assistance Application Form)

 The LA will, exceptionally, provide transport to the nearest appropriate school for a particular pupil who lives within the statutory walking distances after taking into consideration the age of the pupil and the nature of the route, or alternative routes, he or she could reasonably be expected to take.
-This policy tends to apply in the areas where school children, accompanied as necessary, would be faced with negotiating narrow, winding country lanes with no pedestrian provision.
+This policy tends to apply in the areas where school children, accompanied by a responsible parent, carer or other person could not walk it in reasonable safety.
+Please refer to the Guidance on Assessing Walked Routes to Schools.
 Children starting in the reception and year 7 will be automatically assessed for school transport by the local authority.
 If you wish to apply for transport for an existing year group under the above policy please either download and complete the PDF application on the previous page or complete the electronic version and email back to us using the link in the attached form.
 (Assistance Application Form)

 In exceptional circumstances home to school transport may be provided on medical grounds, to enable pupils to attend their designated area school even though they may live within the statutory walking distance from the school.
 The Health Authority will be asked to supply details of the child’s medical needs.